developsolutions/angularBootstrapStarter/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## API Endpoint
-Use the following api endpoint to create two components (Master-detail).
-1. Components should list all the content that comes from the api in a neat manner.
-2. The second components should be a detailed look at the data being passed.